 Childhood obesity: can prevent from pregnancy

-This like many other situations could be avoided with a little information because few people who know that obesity can be prevented.
+This like so many other situations could be avoided with a little information because few people who know that obesity can be prevented.
 In fact it is much easier to prevent than to treat.

-Nearly half of American women who are experiencing pregnancy overweight or obese, it increases the chances that your baby is born or too small or too large, which influences the development of child obesity.
+Nearly half of American women who are experiencing a pregnancy are overweight or obese, it increases the chances that your baby is born or too small or too large, which influences the development of child obesity.

 According to a study by the University of Pennsylvania, the chances of being overweight at age 7 years were 48% higher in those children of mothers who had gained more kilos than recommended during pregnancy.